We're all familiar with the saying “it's better to give than receive”. What might surprise you is that this is actually backed up by research.

 To find out more about volunteering opportunities, check out our suggested organisations at the end of this guide.

 For example, if you want to help protect the environment, you could get involved in a local tree-planting scheme.
-It may be on hold during the coronavirus lockdown, but you could start by identifying a few local organisations to contact about how they can use volunteers.
+You could start by identifying a few local organisations to contact about how they can use volunteers.

 There are lots of other ways you can get involved:

-- Follow your chosen charity on Facebook, Twitter or Instagram and join in with the conversation
+- Follow your chosen charity on Facebook, Twitter or Instagram and join in the conversation

-- Plan a fundraising event in your local community or at work once it’s safe – why not try our Tea & Talk event, or a virtual challenge during coronavirus restrictions?
+- Plan a fundraising event in your local community or at work – you could try our Tea & Talk event, or a challenge event

-- Raise money by taking part in a fun active challenge, such as a 5k run or walk in fancy dress, or maybe a themed sports day.
-Again, this might need to be online for a while, due to coronavirus.
+- Raise money by taking part in a fun active challenge, such as a 5k run or walk in fancy dress, or maybe a themed sports day

 Acts of kindness